Stuart McIver

-McIver was born December 25, 1921, in Sanford, North Carolina, where his father was a country doctor.
+McIver was born on December 25, 1921, in Sanford, North Carolina, where his father was a country doctor.
 He studied journalism at the University of North Carolina and started his career writing for newspapers at The Greensboro Daily News, Charlotte News and Baltimore Sun.

+He wrote for Gold Coast, Florida Sportsman, Boca Raton, and South Florida magazines.
+He received awards from the Florida Historical Society, Florida Historical Confederation, Broward County Historical Commission and Fort Lauderdale Historical Society.
+He served as editor of the Historical Association of Southern Florida and the Caribbean's South Florida History Magazine.

+Personal life

-He met his wife at the Sun in 1948 and the couple moved from Maryland to Jupiter, Florida in 1962 and to Broward County in 1969.
+He met his wife at the Sun in 1948.
+The couple moved from Maryland to Jupiter, Florida in 1962, and later to Broward County in 1969.

 At the Sun Sentinel he wrote a Sunday column titled "The Way We Were" for 15 years.
 McIver was fond of the Florida Everglades where he hiked, canoed and camped.